 A new report from the Open Society Justice Initiative details the history of these efforts, which paved the way for the Trump administration to threaten the citizenship of Americans based on national origin, race, religion, and other factors.

-This event, held on Constitution Day and Citizenship Day, will explore the current crisis as well as potential remedies to strengthen not only U.S. citizenship, but also the shared stories and values that shape and define the nation.
+This event, held on Constitution Day and Citizenship Day, explores the current crisis as well as potential remedies to strengthen not only U.S. citizenship, but also the shared stories and values that shape and define the nation.

 Patrick Gaspard is president of the Open Society Foundations.

 Manar Waheed is senior legislative and advocacy counsel at the American Civil Liberties Union.

 THE FUTURE OF JUSTICE

 Open Society President Patrick Gaspard on the Meaning of Citizenship